AqwamCreates/DataPredict/docs/API/Models/DoubleQLearningNeuralNetworkV1.md

 ### setModelParametersArray()

-Gets model parameters to be used by the model.
+Sets model parameters to be used by the model.

 ```
 DoubleQLearningNeuralNetwork:setModelParametersArray(ModelParameters1: ModelParameters, ModelParameters2: ModelParameters)